vexdev/amarr/README.md

 It also requires mounting the following volumes:

 ```
-/finished # The directory where amule will download the finished files
 /config # The directory where amarr will store its configuration, must be persistent
 ```